alexyin2/Bayesian-in-Python/README.md

 2. Also Remember that Chi square test requires that the data cannot be less than 5 in each sample.(Not that specific)
 3. I'll start introduce three types of Chi square test:
 > 1. Chi square Goodness of Fit
 > >The purpose of this test is to see that if the distribution follows what we expected.
-> >For example, we would like to see if babies born in different months are different
+> >For example, we would like to see if babies born in different months are different.

 > 2. Chi square test of Independence
 > >The purpose of this test is to see if the two variables are independent.
 > >For example, we would like to see if failing a class or not in subject A is independent to failing a class or not in subject B.

 > 3. Chi square test of Homogeneity
 > >The step of doing this test is the same as Chi square test of Independence, but the purpose is different.
 > >The purpose of this test is to see if the data are from the same population or if they all follow the same distributions.
 > >For example, we would like to see if